-As you may already know, when you connect to a wireless network for the first time, the password will be saved in your Linux machine.
+As you may already know, when you connect to a wireless network for the first time, the WiFi password is saved in your Linux machine.
 So you don't need to enter the password of your wireless network every time.
-In the subsequent times, the available WiFi networks will be automatically connected.
-Over the time, you might have forgotten the password.
-Now you want to add a new device to same WiFi network, but you don't remember the password.
-What you are going to do?
+In the subsequent times, the available WiFi network will be automatically connected.
+Over the time, you might have forgotten the WiFi password.
+One day you want to add a new device to the same WiFi network, but you don't remember the password.
+What are you going to do?
 No worries!
 I know a few ways to find WiFi password of connected networks in Linux.

 Find WiFi Password Of Connected Networks In Linux

-Let us first see how to reveal a wireless network password from command line.
+Let us first see how to reveal a wireless network password from the command line.

-1. Find WiFi Password Of Connected Networks From Command line
+1. View Saved WiFi Password Of Connected Networks From Command line

 $ ls /etc/NetworkManager/system-connections/